getify/You-Dont-Know-JS/scope-closures/ch7.md

 As shown in Figure 4, each call to `adder(..)` creates a new BLUE(2) scope containing a `num1` variable, as well as a new instance of `addTo(..)` function as a GREEN(3) scope.
 Notice that the function instances (`addTo10(..)` and `addTo42(..)`) are present in and invoked from the RED(1) scope.

-Now let's look at an example where the closed-over variable is updated, not just read:
+Now let's examine an example where the closed-over variable is updated:

 ```js
 function makeCounter() {